Parenting

 Susan David, Harvard Medical School Psychologist and bestselling author of Emotional Agility, describes the concept as the ability to mindfully navigate positive and negative emotions.

-When we are emotionally agile we treat our emotions as data and not as directives.
-There is a space between feeling an emotion and acting on it.
-Just because we feel angry at our partner, does not mean we should storm out of the room and slam the door.
-The emotionally agile are able to hold space for their emotions and ensure that their actions are in alignment with their values.
+Just because we feel angry at our parents does not mean we should storm out of the room and slam the door.
+The emotionally agile can hold space for their emotions and ensure their actions align with their values.

 What the world often perceives as 'negative' emotions (anger, sadness, fear...), the emotionally agile see as guideposts - "They are teachers, friends to be listened to, taken at face value, and discarded in good time."